chemmedia/knowledgeworker-embedded-asset-api/README.md

 Mark the embedded asset as completed.

-If you turned of automatic completion for your asset calling ```disableAutomaticCompletion()```, your asset has to tell Knowledgeworker programmatically when it has been finished by triggering a completion event.
-Typically this event will occur after the user has read all texts, finished watching animations and videos or completed all interactions in your asset.
+If you turned off automatic completion for your asset by calling ```disableAutomaticCompletion()```, your asset has to tell Knowledgeworker programmatically when it has been finished by triggering a completion event.
+Typically, this event will occur after the user has read all texts, finished watching animations and videos or completed all interactions in your asset.

 ```ecmascript 6
 Type: triggerCompleted(): void;